lban2049/lodash/.aigne/doc-smith/docs/api-date.md

 # Date

-Lodash provides utility functions for working with JavaScript's `Date` objects.
-These helpers simplify common date-related tasks, such as retrieving the current timestamp.

-For functions that help manage the timing of function execution, such as `_.defer` and `_.delay`, please see the [Function documentation](./api-function.md).
+This section provides a reference for Lodash functions that work with Date objects.
+These utilities help in managing time-related data within your applications.
+For other miscellaneous utilities, you may also find the [Util](./api-util.md) section helpful.

 ---